General English Fluency Course

 Can you achieve English fluency in three months?

-There’s no real consensus as to what fluency actually means.
+It’s very difficult to settle on a single definition of ‘fluency’.
 Does it mean being able to speak at breakneck speed regardless of how many mistakes are made?
-Does it mean being able to use connected speech to link words?
-Does it mean that a speaker is able to strike a balance between accuracy and speed?
+Does speech sound more fluent when you use connected speech to link words?
+Is the essence of ‘fluency’ related to striking a balance between accuracy and speed?

-Probably, fluency entails a reasonable level of accuracy, and the ability to automatically produce chunks of language (collocations).
+Probably, fluency entails a reasonable level of accuracy, and the ability to automatically produce lexical chunks, namely collocations, with ease.

 In my view, it’s possible to speak excellent English after six months, provided that you meet certain conditions.
 For example, it’s vital to have regular contact with English.
 Several of my students take short classes every second or third day.
 This means that, on the days they don’t have classes, they still have some contact with English because they have to read an article or listen to a TED talk in preparation for the next class.

-It’s also important that you have a language learning strategy which you are comfortable with.
+It’s also important that you implement and consistently deploy a language learning strategy which you feel comfortable with.
 I’ve written extensively on this site about the PELC Word-Phrase Table.
 Essentially, I developed a Word-Phrase Table to help me record all of the new Serbian words and collocations I came across whilst living in Serbia.
 Not only that, I personalised all of these words and collocations by creating true sentences about myself and my life experiences.
 My teacher checked my sentences for me.
-All I had to do was to revise the sentences on a regular basis so that they would be “swimming” in my brain and ready to be retrieved in future conversations.
+All I had to do was to revise the sentences on a regular basis so that they would be “swimming” in my brain and just ready to be automatically retrieved in the future conversations I had in Serbian.